 The Psychological Counseling Center (PCC) staff regularly consults with students who are concerned about their friends.
-Students contact us about friends who have expressed thoughts or exhibited behaviors that may indicate a risk for suicide or homicide, alcohol or other substance abuse, disordered eating behavior, uncontrollably angry behavior, or notably sad or depressed behavior, such as not attending classes, or not participating in activities with friends.
+Students contact us about friends who have expressed thoughts or exhibited behaviors that may indicate a risk for suicide or homicide, alcohol or other substance abuse, disordered eating behavior, uncontrollably angry behavior, or notably sad or depressed behavior, including not attending classes, or not participating in activities with friends.

 If you decide to talk with your friend directly, be honest, caring and supportive.
 Describe clearly, concretely, and specifically what it is about their behavior that concerns you.
-Suggest to your friend that he/she talk with a PCC counselor.
+Suggest to your friend that he/she/they talk with a PCC counselor.
 Offer to walk with your friend to the PCC to make an appointment.

 These clues may include:

 - Talking about suicidal intentions, or threatening to kill oneself

 - Making statements such as, "I don't know how much longer I can take this," or, "I really don't care what happens."

 - Planning for suicide, such as purchasing pills or "saving up" pills

 - Writing stories, poems or letters that focus on one's death

 - Giving away possessions, especially valuable or special items